When looking at a race for the first time. How many of you consider pace before delving into the current form of each runner?

 Until recently it was mostly overlooked by punters on this side of the Atlantic.
 Two reasons can be given why this happened.

 Firstly, until recently there was a woeful lack of easily accessible data for punters to use.
 I say easily accessible for a reason.
-To fully understand how a race was run punters had to watch as many race replays as they could, or they had to wade through the in-running commentary in the results section of the like of the Racing Post, Raceform or Sporting Life.
+To fully understand how a race was run ( the pace of a race) punters had to watch as many race replays as they could, or they had to wade through the in-running commentary in the results section of the likes of the Racing Post, Raceform or Sporting Life.

 Of course, all of this is was insanely time consuming.
 Most punters just didn’t have the time to devote to such a process and so it was mostly left alone.

 Things have improved a lot in recent years and there are more sources where punters can go and find out how a race will be run from a pace perspective.

 The www.attheraces.com website now has pace tab on its race cards and it’s free to use.

 Then there are the pace map features to be found on the racecards at www.geegeez.com